 For B2B events, seamless integration with your CRM and marketing automation system is vital.
 CRM integration enables automated data sync for lead routing, sales follow-up, and ROI tracking.

-How to choose the right event planning platform
+How to choose the right event marketing software

 Use this framework to evaluate your options and select software that fits your situation.